nuBuilder/nuBuilder/README.md

 nuBuilder enables you to make any application that want or need with the least amount of effort and learning.

-nuBuilder Forte is in its 4th version of nuBuilder and is a browser-based tool created by ***nuSoftware*** for developing web-based database applications.
+nuBuilder Forte is in its 4th version of nuBuilder and is a browser-based tool created by Steven Copley for developing web-based database applications.

 nuBuilder uses either ***MySQL*** or ***Maria DB*** databases and gives its users the ability to do database operations like:
 * Search